 Its entrance Rampol with Tripoli gate attracts tourists in large numbers.
 Juna Mahal is famous de to the use of local Parewa stone in its construction.
 Pare was stone windows with detailed hand-worked pane looks very beautiful.

 Marwari styled glass and wall paintings and glass pieces arrangement with color paintings is marvelous.
 Its mesmerizing paintings along with the mature Rajput style of architecture attract everyone’s eyes.

 Rawal Veer Singh Deo started its construction in Vikram Samvat (Hindu Calender) in 1939 on Kartik Shukla Ekadashi.
 His son Rawal Bhuchand, realized its importance and transferred the capital of Dungarpur to this palace.
 But its construction completed in the 18th century.

 By Road: Juna Mahal is located on the southern part in Dungarpur city.
 One can easily reach here by bus or taxi.

 By Rail: Juna Mahal is well connected through nearest Dungarpur Railway station to major cities railway stations like Delhi, Agra, Mumbai, Chennai, Bikaner, Jodhpur, Jaipur, Ahmedabad.

-By Air: Juna Mahal can be reach through nearest Udaipur Airport (132 km) which is well connected with regular domestic flights to Delhi, Kolkata, Mumbai, Ahmedabad, Jodhpur and Jaipur.
+By Air: Juna Mahal can be reached through nearest Udaipur Airport (132 km) which is well connected with regular domestic flights to Delhi, Kolkata, Mumbai, Ahmedabad, Jodhpur, and Jaipur.